ABOUT THE TORONTO CHAPTER

 41 DIVISION PROGRAMS

-- Dorset Park Neighbourhood Boxing Program
+- Dorset Park Female Kick Boxing Program

 - Glamorgan Basketball Program